Compress Video for YouTube in your browser

 Smaller file

-Most people use this workflow when the original video feels heavier than it needs to be for YouTube uploads.
+Most people use this workflow when the original video feels heavier than it needs to be for YouTube uploads and YouTube video compressor workflows.

 Original file: Select a file first